akuklev/akuklev/what-are-types.md

 * they also have a number of primitive types, e.g. `Bit` (either true or false) and `Nat` (a natural number) and
 * a number of type formers, e.g. `Pair<X, Y>` and `Function<X, Y>`.

-[^1]: Most notably Bertrand Russell between 1902 and 1908 for the family of formal languages for his Principia Mathematica project of codifying basic mathematics, Alonzo Church around 1935 for his proof that first order logic is in general undecidable and .

 §§ Finite type systems, conversions
 -----------------------------------